tedhudek/sandbox/eight-essential-tips.md

 Want to be a more effective writer?
 Want to future proof yourself as we move into the new world of collaborative authoring?

 In this talk, I'll provide eight essential tips that I wish someone had given me when I started as a tech writer 18 years ago.
-You'll learn:
+I'll discuss:

 * Driving your agenda
 * The mole principle